8 Proven Ways To Increase Towing Capacity

 As indicated earlier, exceeding what your manufacturer recommends is dangerous; hence weight differences that exceed one thousand pounds are way too risky.

-Modifications come in handy if you’re increasing the towing capacity by a much smaller amount.
+Modifications come in handy if you’re looking to increase towing capacity by a much smaller amount.
 These upgrades are best purchased to match your existing towing limits.

 Enhancing Overall Performance